nhantrichuyenanh/WIP-YT-Profile-Card-Info/README.md

 > `POST: https://www.youtube.com/youtubei/v1/account/get_profile_card`
 >
-> Open a YouTube video, scroll down to the comments section, open DevTools, open the Network tab, click on a profile picture of any commenter, right click on the `get_profile_card` request, Copy Value, Copy Response.
+> Open a YouTube video, scroll down to the comment section, open DevTools, open the Network tab, click on a profile picture of any commenter, right click on the `get_profile_card` request, Copy Value, Copy Response.

 ## What is this [add-on](https://addons.mozilla.org/firefox/addon/wip-yt-profile-card-info)?
 This is a browser extension designed to make [Profile Cards](https://support.google.com/youtube/answer/9409333) useful by extracting data from it and displaying that data below YouTube comments' handles as info boxes.